caiomsouza/kaggle-competitions/santander-customer-satisfaction/README.md

 * Extreme easy to use;
 * Because of H2o ML Framework it is easy to scale this algorithm with Big Data.

-Algorithm using Random Forest are good options too, but they are slower.
+Algorithm using Random Forest are good options too, but they are slow.

 The use of SVM (Support Vector Machine) with this dataset is almost impossible, it takes hours and sometime days to execute it.